 TEMPT – The Empress Memory Team

-Empress Elisabeth of Austria (1854-1898) and Queen consort of Hungary (1867-1898) was surrounded by love and worship in Hungary during her lifetime, which increased after her tragic death.
-This interest and admiration towards her have not decreased over more than a hundred year.
+Empress Elisabeth of Austria (1854-1898) and Queen of Hungary (1867-1898) was surrounded by love and worship in Hungary during her lifetime, which increased after her tragic death.
+This interest and admiration towards her have not decreased over more than one hundred twenty years.

-It is very surprising for the Hungarians that in her homeland, Austria and all around Europe she did not use to be as popular and admired during her lifetime as in our country (Hungary), what is more, little interest was shown towards her then.
-However, she gained popularity several decades after her a tragic death.
-However, it was not only her violent death and the above-mentioned movies, which made Elisabeth become a myth and legend but also herself!
+It is very surprising for the Hungarians that in her homeland, Austria and all around Europe she did not use to be as popular and admired during her lifetime as in Hungary.
+She gained huge popularity several decades after her violent death on 10 September 1898.
+However, it was not only her assassination and the above-mentioned movies, which made Elisabeth become a myth and legend but also herself.

-I have developed a good working cooperation with the Hungarian Royal Palace of Gödöllő, Schloß Schönbrunn Kultur- und Betriebsges.m.b.H. and the Wien Museum, besides several other museums of the places relating to Elisabeth and the Imperial family.
+We have developed good working cooperation with the Hungarian Royal Palace of Gödöllő, Schloß Schönbrunn Kultur- und Betriebsges.m.b.H. and the Wien Museum, besides several other museums of the places relating to Elisabeth and the Imperial family.

 “Authentic paintings have never been made of Mama. (…) And it will happen to everything that is said or written about her”, wrote Marie Valerie, Elisabeth’s daughter in her diary on 31 December 1898.
 The aim of the TEMPT – The Empress Memory Team is to keep the memory of Elisabeth alive and make an attempt to present her as trustworthy as possible in front of the Readers and Audience.